 Policy G.4 Continuation in Education Restricted Courses and/or Student Teaching was revised to allow a one semester probationary period, rather than a full year.
 If requirements are not met during the probationary

 period, the candidate is dropped from the program immediately.
 They can apply for reinstatement after laying out of education classes for one semester.

 Student teaching is usually done the last semester before graduation.
 Requirements to be met for admission to student teaching are:

 Worked for various marketing and marketing research firms in Dallas and Kansas City before moving to Hays.

-Employed in FHSU College of Education and Technology since 1990 -- Licensure Officer since 1994.
+Employed in FHSU College of Education since 1990 -- Licensure Officer since 1994.